 First of all, I’m the super cautious mom when it comes to baby sickness.
-That’s why I do my best to avoid it during my baby’s first few months!
+That’s why I do my best to avoid it during baby’s first few months.

 This post contains affiliates.
 Please see disclaimer for details.

-When my baby got her first fever at 100.5 degrees Fahrenheit, Mama instinct kicked in and I immediately did 5 things:
+When my daughter got her first fever at 100.5 degrees Fahrenheit, mama instinct kicked in and I immediately did 5 things:

 - Use a baby thermometer

 - Loosen her clothes and removed blankets

 The first and most important thing you need in your medicine cabinet is a baby thermometer.

 When my daughter showed her first symptom through her warmth and rosy cheeks, I knew I needed to take her temperature.